-Glossary of Terms Used in Financial Policies
+Glossary of Terms Used in Financial and Administrative Policies

 Auxiliaries—Entities that exist to furnish a service to students, faculty, or staff and charge a fee directly related to, although not necessarily equal to, the cost of the service; managed as essentially self-supporting.

 Bonus—A sum of money given or granted to an employee in addition to the employee’s usual compensation in order to recognize specific accomplishments.

 Central Funds—Undesignated current funds that are also defined as non-proprietary funds in the budget carry-forward policy.
 These funds are centrally managed because they are generally subject to conditions over which little or no control can be exerted, such as the weather, health care inflations, and litigation.
 Examples of such funds are those for utilities, benefits and legal counsel.

 Commitments—Budgeted amounts that the accounting system commits to a particular purpose when a purchase order, term contract release, funds reservation or payroll authorization is processed.

 Current Restricted Funds—A subgroup of Current Funds that is expendable only for those purposes, programs, or activities specified by the donors and organizations providing the funds through gifts, grants or contracts.